ryjfgjl/DiLuConverter/README.md

 Windows/Linux, MySQL/Oracle/SQLServer/Hive, Excel(xls,xlsx,xlsm,csv)

 ## Menu
+### Language
+English and Chinese you can choose to display

+### Database
+MySQL/Oracle/SQLServer/Hive, you can choose one database according to your target database

+### Data Source
+Directory: choose Directory as your data source, in this case, excels under the directory will be imported
+Files: choose Files as your data source, in this case, you can select one or more excel files to import

 ## Options:
 In general, you only need to provide information in the section of "General".
 But if you want to do more, you may need "Advanced" section

 ### General：
 #### Excel：
-Directory: The excel files under this directory would be imported
+Choose directory or files as your data source

-#### MySQL/Oracle/SQL Server Connection:
+#### MySQL/Oracle/SQL Server/Hive Connection:
-options to connect to database
+Input connection information of your target database
 #### Mode:

-Overwrite: drop table first(if exists); create table; insert data.
+* Overwrite: drop table first(if exists); create table; insert data.

-Append: just insert data into table(table needs exist in the database)
+* Append: just insert data into table(table needs exist in the database), according to table name + column name to match, only import data in matched column to the matched table, unmatched column will be ignored

 ### Advanced：
 #### CSV Encoding：